John Barclay1

 F, #234057, b.
 4 December 1909, d.
 19 July 1998

 Hon.
-Katharine Runciman was born on 4 December 1909.2 She was the daughter of Walter Runciman, 1st Viscount Runciman of Doxford and Hilda Stevenson.1,3 She married, secondly, Sir Maurice Legat Lyell.4 She married, firstly, Oliver Thomas Farrer, 4th Baron Farrer, son of Thomas Cecil Farrer, 2nd Baron Farrer and Evangeline Knox, on 23 October 1951.1 She died on 19 July 1998 at age 88.2
+Katharine Runciman was born on 4 December 1909.2 She was the daughter of Walter Runciman, 1st Viscount Runciman of Doxford and Hilda Stevenson.1,3 She married, firstly, Oliver Thomas Farrer, 4th Baron Farrer, son of Thomas Cecil Farrer, 2nd Baron Farrer and Evangeline Knox, on 23 October 1951.1 She married, secondly, Sir Maurice Legat Lyell, son of Alexander Lyell, on 24 September 1955.2 She died on 19 July 1998 at age 88.2

-Her married name became Lyell.4 She graduated with a Girton College Cambridge Master of Arts (M.A.).2 She was Justice of the Peace (J.P.).2 As a result of her marriage, Hon.
+Her married name became Lyell.4 She graduated from Girton College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.)2 She held the office of Justice of the Peace (J.P.)2 After her marriage, Hon.
 Katharine Runciman was styled as Baroness Farrer on 23 October 1951.
-From 23 October 1951, her married name became Farrer.1 On 24 September 1955 married 2nd Sir Maurice Legat Lyell (Hon Mr Justice Lyell) (died 27 May 1975), 7th s of Alexander Lyell of Gardyne Castle, Angus (see BLG 1952).2
+From 23 October 1951, her married name became Farrer.1 On 24 September 1955 married 2nd Sir Maurice Legat Lyell (Hon Mr Justice Lyell) (died 27 May 1975), 7th s of Alexander Lyell of Gardyne Castle, Angus (see BLG 1952.)2

 Citations